November 9, 2020 Update

-As we enter a new phase of the COVID-19 pandemic, our clinical services will be increasing, with some practical limitations, requirements, and requests.
-We ask that you please be patient with us as these changes take effect, and we work towards ensuring access to sexual and reproductive health care and services and keeping our staff and patients safe.
-Thank you for understanding, and we will update with more very soon!
+We continue to offer services, with some practical limitations, requirements, and requests.
+We ask that you please be patient with us during this time as we work towards ensuring access to sexual and reproductive health care and services and keeping our staff and patients safe.

 See below for current information.